Village walk through a Garhwali hamlet near Mussoorie, Uttarakhand

 What about dietary restrictions?

-Vegetarian is the default; Jain and vegan can be accommodated.
-Non-veg is harder in most host homes because daily cooking is almost always veg.
+Vegetarian is the default.
+Jain and vegan can be accommodated.
+Non-veg is harder in most host homes because daily cooking is almost always vegetarian.

 Mountain Stays Stargazing Nights Pahadi Cuisine Sunrise Treks Eco Camping Forest Walks Riverside Retreats Slow Travel Mountain Stays Stargazing Nights Pahadi Cuisine Sunrise Treks Eco Camping Forest Walks Riverside Retreats Slow Travel